ellenra/Plein_Publique_Technical_Exercise/README.md

 # Running Queries

 1. Open the SQL editor in Supabase.
-2. Run the `schema/schema.sql` file to create tables, load data, and build views.
+2. Run the `schema/schema.sql` file to create tables.
 3. Run the `sql/v_orders_enriched.sql` and `sql/v_returns_enriched.sql` files to create the normalized metric views.
 4. Run the remaining SQL files in the sql/ folder to generate KPIs and perform data quality checks.